brad-seeley/brad-seeley.github.io/pages/about-me.md

 **My professional experience:**<br>
 I have been working as an analyst/consultant for almost 7 years now.
 My first role was an unpaid one in mining consulting, that I turned into a part-time position.
-I enjoyed this work and it supported me through the final years of university.
+I enjoyed this work and it supported me through the final years of university. <br>
 After a few years, I was keen to switch to more technical engineering.
-I then moved to Airbus, using my previous experience, aiming to move to the Engineering department.
+I moved to Airbus using my previous experience, aiming to move to the Engineering department.
 Unfortunately, closure of a national contract saw me finish there in December 2023.
 With a move overseas in the coming months, I moved back to mining consulting to fill this gap.
 <br>